top of page

 - - -

-If you liked this article, have a look at our piece on Demos: Principles for Structure and Impact to see how to take the information you uncover in discovery and turn it into a persuasive software demonstration.
+If you liked this article, have a look at our other book digests in our series Required Reading for Salespeople.
 You can also check out the P.S.I.
 Selling Content Page for more insights on sales communication, strategy, and leadership.

 Want to build a sales process that proves value and a team that can execute?
 Get in touch.